jonasjberg/2dv610_assignment_1b/README.md

 --------------------------------------------------------------------------------

-This is the second part of the first assignment in the course "`1DV610` -- "Software Testing", given at [Linnaeus University](https://lnu.se/en/) as part of the "[Software Development and Operations](https://udm-devops.se/)" programme.
+This is the second part of the first assignment in the course "`2DV610` -- "Software Testing", given at [Linnaeus University](https://lnu.se/en/) as part of the "[Software Development and Operations](https://udm-devops.se/)" programme.

-Written by Jonas Sjöberg.
+Written by Jonas Sjöberg (`js224eh`)